 This is above and beyond the vague sentiment scores and broader-scope insights that document-level and sentence-level processing provides.
 Knowing specifically about what features of a product, service or business the customer has issue with is a targeted and valuable information point.

-Our follow-up post goes into the specifics of how sentiment analysis is deployed within the field of marketing to detect clients that are at risk of dropping, reducing the level of customer churn.
-Read it here.
+Our follow-up post goes into the specifics of how sentiment analysis is deployed within the field of marketing to detect clients that are at risk of dropping, reducing customer churn.

 Additionally, if you’d like to know more about how sentiment analysis is applied to real world solutions, watch free webinar on the topic: